Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Discussion

 \section{Discussion}

-In this work, we have demonstrated a stabilizer-generic framework for universal fault-tolerant quantum computation.
+In this work, we have demonstrated an SCG framework for universal fault-tolerant quantum computation.
 Our novel ancilla-mediated approach effectively circumvents the Eastin-Knill theorem~\cite{eastinKnill} without relying on constricting code-specific properties abundant in previous methods.
 Our results confirm that universal fault tolerance can be achieved for \emph{any} stabilizer code provided that the appropriate Generalized Shor Code (GSC) and an appropriate code with a fault-tolerant logical $\bar{T}$ gate can be prepared.
-Furthermore, the data remains encoded in the same physical space, so no modification to the data codes or partitions are required.
+Furthermore, the data remains encoded in the same physical space, so no modification to the data codes or registers is required.

 Crucially, this framework introduces capabilities previously inaccessible to fault-tolerant protocols.
 By decoupling the logical gate implementation from the underlying code structure, our method enables heterogeneous logical gates, such as a controlled-NOT operation between a surface code qubit and a Steane code qubit, without the need for complex code concatenation, code switching, or magic state distillation procedures.
-This renders any stabilizer code capable of interacting with any other stabilizer code, a previously unknown capability.
+This renders any stabilizer code capable of interacting with any other stabilizer code, a previously unknown capability without specially derived circuits.

 This framework thereby opens the door for a wide variety of future applications.
 For instance, with the general convergence on distributed quantum computing~\cite{distributedQc}, it may be beneficial to distribute computations across different qubit modalities.
 Since certain hardware may be better suited for certain QEC codes, such as superconducting hardware for surface codes~\cite{surfaceCodeSuperconducting} or neutral atom hardware for the quantum low-density parity-check (QLDPC) code family~\cite{neutralAtomQLDPC}, heterogeneous communication between different stabilizer codes would facilitate distribution between different qubit modalities.